 If your business spends a lot in categories that aren’t covered by other cards, this card could be worth a look.
 Otherwise, there are better business card offers, including from US Bank, that will be a better deal for most.

-For example, the U.S. Bank Business Edge™ Cash Rewards World Elite™ MasterCard® comes with a $200 cash bonus after you spend $1,000 on purchases in the first 90 days of account opening.
+For example, the U.S. Bank Business Cash Rewards World Elite™ MasterCard® comes with a $200 cash back after you spend $1,000 on eligible purchases in the first 90 days of account opening.
 And each employee card is also eligible for a separate bonus!
-You’ll also earn 3% back on cellular services, gas stations, and office supply stores, and 1% on everything else.
+You’ll also earn 3% back on cellular services, eligible gas stations, and office supply stores, and 1% on everything else.

 Here’s our review of the Chase Ink Business Preferred.

-Finally, for a business card that earns unlimited 2% cash back on all purchases, check out the Capital One Spark Cash for Business.
-It comes with a $500 sign-up bonus after spending $4,500 on purchases within the first 3 months of account opening.
-And you won’t have to worry about categories.
+Finally, for a business card that earns unlimited 2% cash back on all purchases, check out the Capital One® Spark® Cash for Business.

 The new US Bank Business Leverage Visa Signature doesn’t come with a sign-up bonus.
 Rather, you’ll earn an extra bonus point per $1 on eligible purchases, on up to $100,000 in spending, in the first 365 days of opening your account.
 Employee cards also qualify for the additional bonus points in the first year, with the same cap.